 Fresh salsa is hard to come by around here.
 I love taking the extra little bit of time to make homemade pico de gallo to serve alongside Chicken Tacos, nachos, taquitos, or even just with tortilla chips.

-This pico de gallo is a million times better than restaurant or store bought stuff and it really doesn’t take a ton of time to make.
+This pico de gallo is a million times better than a restaurant or store-bought stuff and it really doesn’t take a ton of time to make.
 I could sit down with a spoon and a bowl of this and pretty much eat the whole thing.

 What is Pico De Gallo?

 Pico de gallo is a type of salsa (and one of my favorite things to eat while we’re in Mexico).
 It is not cooked like some salsas, it is served fresh with large chunks and less liquid.
 Standard salsa is usually thinner, and it is harder to discern the different ingredients in it.